 Stow on the Wold in Gloucestershire has long been home to gypsy horse fairs, with a tradition that goes back 500 years.
 Spring and Autumn Fairs are held annually and these pictures are from the May 2013 event.

 May Morning Oxford

 At 6am the choristers of Magdalen College sing from the top of the Great Tower to greet the arrival of Spring, whilst thousands of people gather to listen before joining the street celebrations.
-Sadly health and safety now prevents the student tradition of jumping into the river, fully clothed, from Magdalen Tower but the numerous Morris troops and bands play on...and of course the pubs are open, so people party like it's 1513!
+Sadly health and safety now prevents the student tradition of jumping into the river, fully clothed, from Magdalen Tower but the numerous Morris troops and bands play on; there are beards, hats, beer, flowers, sunshine...and of course the pubs are open, so people party like it's 1513!